CoderDojoPotsdam/certificate/README.md

 - Cookies save your configuration - no need to type everything again
 - You can pass the image link on to coder so that they can print it at home

+If you like to contribute, get in contact or write about your ideas, you can do so in the [issues](https://github.com/CoderDojoPotsdam/certificate/issues) of this project.

 Editing Images
 --------------